Climate. Too Simple To Be It (by Diego Fdez-Sevilla, Ph.D.)

 Stability seems to be the key point in here.
 A strong Polar vortex happens when the conditions in the surrounding atmosphere are stable.
 That gives smooth transitions between seasons.
 Without stability, the Polar jet stream becomes wobbly and everything around it in latitude and altitude, giving a weak polar vortex and an erratic distribution of cold and warm masses of air in time and through space.

 The door of the Arctic freezer is not closed properly.
 In other words, the Polar Jet stream is too weak to contain warm mid-latitude air masses from getting into Arctic circulation.
 Therefore, for as long as warm air gets into the Arctic the cold air already there will get pushed out.
 When cold dry Arctic air moves away gets in contact with wetter masses of air at lower latitudes and therefore we get snow or “frost” all over the place.
 And this dynamic is very simple to be understood.
 Maybe too simple?…

 There is not even a complex question behind why warm air moves higher in latitude and altitude.

 The assessments which I share in my blog incorporate a level of uncertainty associated with its innovative approach and its independent nature.
 In order to consolidate their value under the absence of external support, I rely on contrasting my assessments with real-time developments and feedback.

-Seeing present conditions over Europe, and in agreement with other previous publications in this blog discussing tele-conections and the nature of the ENSO, I want to highlight the similarities with a publication from one year earlier for the same month November, 2015.
+Seeing present conditions over Europe, and in agreement with other previous publications in this blog discussing tele-conections and the nature of the ENSO, I want to highlight the similarities with publications from one year earlier for the same month November, 2015.